rijksuniversiteit-groningen/rugplot/README.md

 <!-- badges: end -->

 The aim of the `rugplot` R package is to provide a tool to quickly create high quality and customizable visualization plots.
-Visualizations can be created in three steps.
+The implemented visualizations can be created in three simple steps.
 First, create a ``rug`` JSON file including the parameters for the visualization.
 Second, read the ``rug`` parameters file and third, run a visualization function.
-It is possible to easily create different plots including labels, colors and save them in different file formats, dimentions and resolutions. <!-- This package has been built on top of [ggplot](https://ggplot2.tidyverse.org/). -->
+It is possible to easily create different plots including labels, colors and save them in different file formats, dimensions and resolutions. <!-- This package has been built on top of [ggplot](https://ggplot2.tidyverse.org/). -->

 ## `rugplot` docker container